ribeirogab/claude-code-monitor/README.md

 # Claude Code Monitor

-A macOS menu bar application that automatically monitors Claude Code CLI usage and saves statistics to your home directory.
+A macOS menu bar application that monitors and displays Claude Code CLI usage statistics directly in your menubar.

 ## Features

-- Runs as a macOS menu bar application
+- Displays usage statistics in menubar dropdown with visual indicators
+- Shows Session, Week (All), and Week (Opus) usage percentages
+- Color-coded emoji indicators (🟢 0-50%, 🟡 51-85%, 🔴 86-100%)
+- Displays reset times for each metric
-- Automatically executes usage monitoring every minute
+- Auto-updates every minute
+- Menubar-only app (does not appear in Dock)
+- Auto-installs dependencies (jq)
+- Auto-configures directory trust
+- Auto-detects Claude CLI location (including NVM installations)
-- Saves usage data to `~/.claude-code-monitor/`
+- Saves detailed logs to `~/.claude-code-monitor/`
 - Supports both Intel and Apple Silicon Macs
-- Simple and lightweight
+- Lightweight and runs in background
-- Graceful shutdown

 ## Requirements

 - macOS (Intel or Apple Silicon)
 - [Claude Code CLI](https://code.claude.com/) installed and configured
 - `expect` command-line tool (pre-installed on macOS)
+- Homebrew (for auto-installing jq if needed)
 - Go 1.16+ (for building from source)

+Note: The app will automatically install `jq` via Homebrew if not found, and will auto-detect Claude CLI location even in NVM installations.

 ## Installation